nathan-lapinski/vocab_helper/README.md

 It will be extended to other browsers in the future

+Current Features:
+ - Add new vocab by entering the vocab information using the form
+ - Remove a vocab word by clicking its 'x' button
+ - Words are stored using localstorage, so the data is persisted across page refreshes

 ## Available Scripts

 In the project directory, you can run: